Privacy and cookies

 The data controller in respect of personal data we hold about you is Health Education England of 1st Floor Blenheim House, Duncombe Street, Leeds, LS1 4PL.

 Our data protection officer is Christopher Brady email@example.com

 Please note that Health Education England has a separate privacy notice detailing how it uses personal data in view of its statutory functions.
-This privacy notice is specific and limited to the use of data by Health Careers, including our Step into the NHS website and We are the NHS campaign.
+This privacy notice is specific and limited to the use of data by Health Careers, including the Step into the NHS website and We are the NHS campaign.

 By visiting our website healthcareers.nhs.uk or stepintothenhs.nhs.uk (referred to as “this site” in this notice) you are accepting and consenting to the practices described in this policy.

 Information we may collect about you and sources of data